olitheolix/ogre_v21_example/README.rst

    docker build -t ogre:2.1 .

-This will clone and build Ogre v2.1 as an Anaconda package.
-Then it will compile the SDL, Qt5, and PyQt5 demos... this will take a while ;)
+This may take a while because it will first build Ogre v2.1 as an Anaconda package and then compile the SDL/Qt5/PyQt5 demos.

-Note: the sole purpose of the Dockerfile is to provide repeatable build instructions, not binaries for your host system (will probably not work).
+Note: the binaries from inside the Docker container are probably useless on the host system.
+The sole purpose with Docker here is to show the build instructions.

 Anaconda